Observability

 Logging

 The library logs through the standard logging module under the engrava.* namespace (each module uses logging.getLogger(__name__), e.g. engrava.extensions.dreaming, engrava.config).
-It logs at WARNING (degraded conditions, e.g. sqlite-vec unavailable → numpy fallback), INFO (dreaming progress), and DEBUG (detailed internals) — it does not log at ERROR/CRITICAL; failures are raised as typed exceptions for the caller to handle.
+It logs at WARNING (degraded conditions, e.g. sqlite-vec unavailable → numpy fallback), INFO (dreaming progress), and DEBUG (detailed internals).
+It never logs at CRITICAL, and as a rule failures are raised as typed exceptions for the caller to handle.
+One path departs from that rule, and it is the only place it logs at ERROR: a derived-record write whose per-child rollback failed, leaving transaction state indeterminate.
+Under the default derive.on_error: "log" that one is deliberately not re-raised, so the log record is the only notification the caller gets — alert on engrava.* ERROR rather than filtering it out.
 Configure it like any library logger:

 import logging